Dew claws on dogs: Keep them or clip them?

 The disadvantages of removing your dog’s dew claws are:

-- Removing your dog’s dew claws is an amputation and at the end of the day, a surgery that may not be medically necessary;
+- Removing your dog’s dew claws is an amputation, and in many cases, a surgery that is not medically necessary.

 When is dew claw removal recommended?

 In countries like the USA, removing a dog’s dew claws is quite a common procedure and is even done preventatively at puppy age.
-The dew claws are frequently removed by breeders when the animal is only a few days old and the digit has not yet attached to bone or muscle tissue.
+The dew claws are frequently removed by breeders when the animal is only a few days old.

 The Australian Veterinary Association (AVA) however, has a more conservative view on dew claw removal, which it does not promote unless required because of a legitimate medical reason.
 It is seen as surgical alteration to the natural state of an animal, which is acceptable only if it is necessary for the health and welfare of the animal concerned.